 Flax

-I use ground flax, but you can also use ground chia seeds or other ground seeds.
+I use ground flaxseed, but you can also use ground chia seeds or other ground seeds.

-This is to add extra fibre and protein, so any type of seeds or flax will be fine.
-If you can use ground variety otherwise your pancakes might not come together very well.
+I’m using flax seed in this recipe to add extra fibre and protein, so any type of seeds or flax will be fine.

 Almond Milk

-I’ve used almond milk (I often keep frozen almond milk in the freezer ready) as it compliments the almond flour, but you can use any other plant based milk or normal milk.
-I probably wouldn’t use coconut milk as it tend to overpower other flavours.
+If you don’t have almond milk you can use any other plant based milk or normal milk.
+I probably wouldn’t use coconut milk as it tends to overpower the other flavours but it principle, it would work too.

 Spice